nyaxt/webpackage/draft-yasskin-http-origin-signed-responses.md

 CNOTE Chrome ToT currently only implements signed exchange as a response to an HTTP request, and does not support Server Push-ed exchange.

+CNOTE2 Chrome ToT and gen-signedexchange still {relies on, generates} on `Signed-Headers` header, but will be updated soon.

 The client categorizes each signature as "valid" or "invalid" by validating that signature with its certificate or public key and other metadata against the exchange's headers and content ({{signature-validity}}).
 This validity then